formancehq/formance-sdk-java/docs/StatsApi.md

 > StatsResponse readStats(ledger)

-Get Stats
+Get statistics from a ledger

-Get ledger stats (aggregate metrics on accounts and transactions) The stats for account
+Get statistics from a ledger. (aggregate metrics on accounts and transactions)

 ### Example